 Oyster mortality is often due to predation or environmental effects such as heat or freshwater input and may not be the result of a disease.
-Even so, it is important that all events of unusual mortality are reported.
+Even so, it is important that all events of unusual or unexplained mortality are reported.
 Some unusual mortalities may potentially be a result of diseases which are not visually/obviously apparent.
 DPI encourages farmers to report unexplained mortalities to the department so that a disease investigation can be initiated.